brandonhenness/SBCTC.InventoryUpdater/README.md

 ## Usage

-1. Place the `SBCTC.InventoryUpdater.ps1` script and `config.json` file in the same directory.
+1. Place the `SBCTC.InventoryUpdater.ps1` script in the desired directory.
-2. You have two options to run the script:
+2. Run the script.
+If the `config.json` file does not exist, it will be created automatically.
+3. Modify the `config.json` file as needed after it is created.
+4. Run the script again to update SharePoint list items based on the CSV file.

+### Running the Script

-### Option 1: Using PowerShell 7
+#### Option 1: Using PowerShell 7

 1. Open PowerShell 7 and navigate to the script directory.
 2. Run the script: